Gormezoglu/MorpaStudy/info of studies.md

 ## t6_v4_XGB_roc_aucpr_base - (modified t1)

 - This is modified version of t0_v4_XGB_roc_auc_base.
 AUCPR is used as metric.
-  - max(AUCPR) = 0.20031 | 307 False Positive
+  - max(AUCPR) = 0.21395 | 3 False Positive | GridSearchCV doesn't work.
+It has GridSearchCV definitions under this version.

-# RATIONALE

-- Our data is highly imbalanced.
-So we should use AUCPR (Area under Curve Precision Recall) as metric.
-- We should use SMOTE to balance the data.
-- We should use XGB as model.
-- We should use RF as alternative model.
-- We should use SVM as another alternative model.
-- We should use GridSearch to find best parameters.